Olinda Precinct Project Stage One

 Why are you upgrading the netball and cricket facilities at the Olinda Recreation Reserve?

-We're delivering new and refurbished netball courts and cricket nets at the Olinda Recreation Reserve, to upgrade the existing facilities and provide more opportunities for the community to connect, get active and participate in sport.
+We're building a new netball court and cricket nets at the Olinda Recreation Reserve, to upgrade the existing facilities and provide more opportunities for the community to connect, get active and participate in sport.

 How many cricket nets will be available once construction is complete?